ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 Meaning that when flying, our throttle values will range between 1100 - 1900.

--  If we lose RC communication, the receiver if set up properly, will drop to the lowest known throttle value of ~900.
-This value falls bellow the :ref:`THR_FS_VALUE<THR_FS_VALUE>` and will trigger the autopilot to go into failsafe mode.As noted above, it will also go into failsafe mode on no PWM pulses or SBUS FS bit is set.
+-  If we lose RC communication, and the receiver is capable and set up properly, it will drop to the lowest known throttle value of ~900.
+This value falls bellow the :ref:`THR_FS_VALUE<THR_FS_VALUE>` and will trigger the autopilot to go into an RC failsafe mode, know as Throttle Failsafe.
+Alternatively, if communication from the receiver is lost, either by its sending no pulses during signal loss, or by wiring disconnection, it will also go into RC failsafe mode .
+Finally, if the :ref:`RC_OPTIONS<RC_OPTIONS>` bit 2 is not set, and the receiver protocol has a failsafe bit, it can trigger the RC failsafe.
+Receiver protocols which have this bit are: Sbus, SXRL, SXRL2, SumD, FPort, and iBUS.
+-  When failsafe is entered, all RC inputs (except throttle in the case of throttle initiated failsafe), are ignored as the autopilot takes its failsafe actions.
--  First the autopilot will go into short failsafe (:ref:`FS_SHORT_ACTN<FS_SHORT_ACTN>` ), when it detects loss of signal for more than :ref:`FS_SHORT_TIMEOUT<FS_SHORT_TIMEOUT>` sec.
+-  First, the autopilot will go into short failsafe (:ref:`FS_SHORT_ACTN<FS_SHORT_ACTN>` ), when it detects loss of signal for more than :ref:`FS_SHORT_TIMEOUT<FS_SHORT_TIMEOUT>` sec.
 The default setting for short failsafe is Circle mode.
 -  If the RC signal is regained during the short failsafe, the flight will return to the previous mode.
 -  If the loss of signal is longer than :ref:`FS_LONG_TIMEOUT<FS_LONG_TIMEOUT>` sec the autopilot will go into long failsafe :ref:`FS_LONG_ACTN<FS_LONG_ACTN>` .
 -  The default setting for long failsafe is RTL (Return to Launch).

 .. note:: Once the long failsafe has been entered at the conclusion of the short failsafe the :ref:`FS_LONG_ACTN<FS_LONG_ACTN>`  mode will continue even if your RC signal is reacquired.
 Once reacquired, the mode can only be exited via a mode change.
 In addition, other failsafes, such as battery failsafe, can also change the mode, if they occur subsequently.

 ::